[by Greg Perry]

 - If the full sun is out, we’ll get almost full-body sun exposure for 20 minutes.
 Sunlight stimulates vitamin D production, blood flow, dopamine, and…

-(Pro Tip: I’m not saying that I do it… Men, you’ll thank me for this: the more of your body you can privately expose for those 20 minutes, the more you will thank me.
-Direct sunlight directly increases T levels as well as HGH.)
+(Pro Tip: I’m not saying that I do it… Men, you’ll thank me for this: the more parts of your body you can “privately” expose to the sun’s healthy rays for those 20 minutes, the more you will thank me later.
+Direct sunlight to certain regions of your body directly increases T levels (as well as HGH.))

 - After the sun exposure, I’ll mix a half scoop of Xtend amino acids, soft rock phosphate calcium powder, Japanese matcha tea powder, and maybe a little KetoCana in a quarter cup of water and drink it fast.
 It tastes awful.